ARivottiC/binder.js/README.md

 ### *on*(`object`, `event`, `function`) ###

-Remove an event from object.
+Add an event to object and returns it.

 * **`object`**